• Skip to primary navigation

 Jump to:

-• Recipe tips
+• Recipe Tips

 • Recipe FAQs

-• What goes with crispy smashed potatoes?
+• What to serve with crispy smashed potatoes

 • More delicious potato recipes to try

-• Crispy Smashed Fingerling Potatoes {Oven Roasted}
+• Oven Roasted Crispy Smashed Fingerling Potatoes

 Speckled white bowl full of whole fingerling potatoes on a wood cutting board.

-How to make super crispy smashed potatoes in the oven
+How to make crispy smashed fingerling potatoes

 This is a really simple recipe to make.
 It’s all in the timing and the technique!
 It’s a two step cooking process but fingerling potatoes require no peeling or chopping so it’s very little work.

-Recipe tips
+Recipe Tips

 • Boil the potatoes just until slightly fork tender but not completely soft.
 This way they will stay together when transferred to the baking sheet for roasting.